QCD Phase Diagram and the Finite Volume Fireball: A Model Study: Number density and quark number susceptibility

 It has been suggested \cite{Stephanov:2008qz, Gupta:2009mu} that the higher-order susceptibilities are a better probe for the critical region.
-In particular, $\chi_3$ \cite{Asakawa:2009aj} and $\chi_4$ \cite{Gavai:2010zn, Stephanov:2011pb} show very interesting structures in the critical region, and these structures become smoother rapidly with decreasing volume. $\chi_3$ has a peak to the lower $\muq$ side of the transition line, then changes sign and shows a dip in the higher $\muq$ side.
+In particular, $\chi_3$ \cite{Asakawa:2009aj} and $\chi_4$ \cite{Gavai:2010zn, Stephanov:2011pb} show very interesting structures in the critical region, and these structures become smoother rapidly with decreasing volume.
+The behavior of $\chi_3$ across the crossover region has also been sketched in the left panel of \fgn{chi2-RT}. $\chi_3$ has a peak to the lower $\muq$ side of the transition line, then changes sign and shows a dip in the higher $\muq$ side.
 These peaks and dips become sharper as one approaches the critical point.